The US Awakens to Terrorism: Al Qaeda's attacks upon the United StatesWeek 2

 - How did AQ's new form of terrorism evolve, and from what stimulus?

-- How did US CT evolve, and did it evolve fast enough?
+- How did US Counter Terrorism (CT) evolve, and did it evolve fast enough?

 - What did the US's initial responses tell us about the US CT system?